Masses of undigestible materials can get stuck in the stomach.

 If bezoars are partially or completely obstructing the stomach, the small intestine, or, rarely, the large intestine, they may cause cramps, bloating, loss of appetite, nausea, and vomiting (see Intestinal Obstruction Intestinal Obstruction An obstruction of the intestine is a blockage that completely stops or seriously impairs the passage of food, fluid, digestive secretions, and gas through the intestines.
 The most common causes... read more ).
 Sometimes bezoars cause intussusception Intussusception Intussusception is a disorder in which one segment of the intestine slides into another, much like the parts of a telescope.
 The affected segments block the bowel and block blood flow.
 The cause... read more (where one segment of the intestine slides into another, much like the parts of a telescope) and can block the intestines.
 If not treated, intussusception sometimes causes part of the intestinal tissue to die.

 Often, a bezoar can be seen on imaging tests, such as x-rays X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
-Standard x-rays (plain x-rays) do not require any special preparation (see Plain X-Rays).
-These x-rays usually can show a blockage or paralysis... read more , computed tomography Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT—see also Computed Tomography (CT)) and magnetic resonance imaging (MRI—see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location... read more (CT), and ultrasonography Ultrasound Scanning (Ultrasonography) of the Abdomen Ultrasound scanning uses sound waves to produce pictures of internal organs (see also Ultrasonography).
+Standard x-rays ( plain x-rays) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity... read more , computed tomography Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT) and magnetic resonance imaging (MRI) scans are good tests for assessing the size and location of abdominal organs.
+Additionally, cancerous (malignant) or noncancerous... read more (CT), and ultrasonography Ultrasound Scanning (Ultrasonography) of the Abdomen Ultrasound scanning uses sound waves to produce pictures of internal organs (see also Ultrasonography).
 An ultrasound scan can show the size and shape of many organs, such as the liver and pancreas... read more , of the abdomen.

 Usually, endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more (a visual examination of the digestive tract using a flexible tube called an endoscope) is done to confirm the diagnosis of a bezoar and to exclude a tumor as the cause.
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more (a visual examination of the digestive tract using a flexible tube called an endoscope) is done to confirm the diagnosis of a bezoar and to exclude a tumor as the cause.
 During the endoscopy, doctors may remove a piece of a bezoar and examine it under a microscope to see what it is made of, such as hair or plant material.
 Doctors may try to break the bezoar into pieces and remove it during endoscopy.

 To help break down and dissolve a bezoar, a doctor may prescribe cola or cellulase for people who have mild symptoms.
 Cellulase is dissolved in water and taken by mouth for 2 to 5 days.
-Doctors may also give another drug taken by mouth called metoclopramide.
-This drug stimulates the movement of contents through the stomach and intestines.
+Doctors may also give another medication taken by mouth called metoclopramide.
+This medication stimulates the movement of contents through the stomach and intestines.

 If the bezoar does not dissolve or if people have moderate to severe symptoms, doctors can try to remove the bezoar by doing endoscopy.